-To report a sidewalk that is being disrupted by tree roots and is a hazard that needs to be repaired, call 503-823-1711.
+To report a sidewalk that is being disrupted by tree roots and is a hazard that needs to be repaired, call the Bureau of Transportation 503-823-1711.

 All intersections must have clear visibility for pedestrians and vehicles - even where no traffic signs or signals are present.
 When the City is notified of a visibility problem, the adjacent property owner is contacted as a reminder to keep nearby trees and shrubs trimmed.
 To report a tree blocking visibility when the tree is in the public right-of-way (the planting strip between the sidewalk and the curb), call Urban Forestry at 503-823-4489.

 To report tree branches blocking street lights, call 503-865-5267.

 To ensure safe passage for everyone, tree limbs must hang no lower than 7.5 feet above the sidewalk, 11 feet above residential streets, and 14 feet above main arterial streets.
 It is the adjacent property owner's responsibility to maintain the trees in the public right-of-way (the planting strip between the sidewalk and the curb).
 To report a tree blocking visibility when the tree is in the public right-of-way, call Urban Forestry at 503-823-4489.